Promoting transparency for better pension outcomes

 2. Board competencies and qualifications (20% of governance and organisation factor score)

 A governance structure is only as effective as the combined skills and experiences of the individuals involved.
 Desired skills and competencies should be identified and disclosed, as should the actual skills and competencies of current directors and committee members.
 Governance structures and processes should evolve to meet changing needs.
-Disclosure of changes to process and structures, board effectiveness reviews, and continuing education endeavors signal an organization with a governance structure that is dynamic and evolving.
+Disclosure of changes to process and structures, board effectiveness reviews, and continuing education endeavors signal an organisation with a governance structure that is dynamic and evolving.
 Unlike the ongoing nature of management, boards and committees convene only a finite number of times per year.
 The number of board and committee meetings along with member attendance should be disclosed.

 3. Compensation, HR and organisation (25% of governance and organisation factor score)